Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-The simplest answer: if bladder leakage is bothering you, it’s worth discussing with a specialist.
-There’s no minimum severity threshold — if it’s affecting your quality of life, your confidence, or your daily activities, you deserve help.
+If bladder leakage is bothering you, it’s worth talking to a specialist.
+There’s no minimum amount of leaking that “qualifies.”
+If it affects your daily life, your confidence, or what you choose to do, you deserve help.

 • You’re wearing pads or liners as a precaution

-• You’ve started avoiding activities you enjoy — exercise, travel, social outings
+• You’ve stopped doing things you enjoy, like exercise, travel, or social outings

-• Leaking is getting more frequent or more severe over time
+• Leaking is getting worse or happening more often

 • You wake up more than once a night to urinate

-• You’ve experienced sudden, strong urges that are hard to control
+• You get sudden, strong urges that are hard to control

-• Leaking is affecting your intimate relationships or self-confidence
+• Leaking is affecting your relationships or self-confidence

-The earlier we evaluate incontinence, the more options we have.
-I’ve had patients tell me they wish they’d come in years ago — not because they needed surgery, but because a few sessions of physical therapy made a dramatic difference that could have improved years of their life.
+The earlier we evaluate your symptoms, the more options you have.
+I’ve had patients tell me they wish they’d come in years earlier.
+Not because they needed surgery, but because a few sessions of physical therapy changed their daily life.

-• A conversation about your symptoms, medical history, and goals
+• A conversation about your symptoms, health history, and goals

 I know it takes courage to make that first call.
-Many of my patients tell me they’re relieved once they’re here — they finally feel heard, and they learn that real solutions exist.
+Most of my patients feel relieved once they’re here.
+They feel heard, and they learn that real options exist.

 No referral is needed.
 You can schedule directly.